 Ingredients

-- 1 lb Chinese eggplants (or sub with Japanese eggplant or normal one will do)
+- 1 lb Chinese eggplants or Japanese eggplant or regular eggplant

-- 5 tablespoon vegetable oil or as needed
+- 5 tablespoon vegetable oil or any neutral oil

 - 5 slices ginger peeled